 A Brief History of Yoga

-In the early part of this millennium, the idea that the physical body was a hindrance on the path to enlightenment began to be discarded as Yoga masters began to embrace the body as a means of Self-realization.
-They saw the body as portal to the inner world and developed techniques to purify and revitalize it, leading to the somatic practices of Hatha Yoga.
+In the early part of the last millennium, the idea that the physical body was a hindrance on the path to enlightenment began to be discarded as Yoga masters began to embrace the body as a means of Self-realization.
+They saw the body as portal to the inner world and developed techniques to purify and revitalize it, leading to the somatic, physical practices now known as Hatha Yoga.

-In the past few decades yoga has become increasingly popular all over the world, with many styles and instructors teaching various aspects of the Yoga path.
+In the past few decades yoga has become increasingly popular all over the world, with many styles and studios teaching various aspects of the Yoga path.